rebelsky/le21/_assignments/misc-07.md

 * To encourage you to listen more carefully to classmates.
 * To give you experience thinking in a different form (visually, in addition to verbally).

+---

+**Acknowledgements:** I wrote the original version of this assignment in June 2005 as part of a Grinnell College workshop on Oral Communication.
+I received helpful feedback on the assignment from my peers in that workshop.
+In writing the assignment I was inspired, in part, by a separate speech by Jon Chenette on the roles of non-verbal communiation in the liberal arts.
+The assignment has evolved over the years since then.